ballerina-platform/ballerina-distribution/examples/http-client-send-request-receive-response/http_client_send_request_receive_response.md

 # HTTP client - Send request/Receive response

-The HTTP client can be used to connect to and interact with an HTTP server.
-The client is instantiated with URL and uses resource method to make the network calls.
-The standard HTTP methods `get`, `post`, `put`, `patch`, `delete`, `head`, `options` are available as resource methods and can be invoked as same as invoking a remote method.
-To invoke an HTTP method, the relevant verb and the required arguments can be provided after the `->`.
-For `get` method, the verb is not explicitly needed since it will be defaulted.
+The `http:Client` is used to connect and interact with an HTTP server.
+The client is instantiated with the service URL and it will use resource methods to interact with the backend service.
+The standard HTTP methods `get`, `post`, `put`, `patch`, `delete`, `head`, and `options` are available as resource methods.
+A resource method can be invoked by providing required arguments and the relevant HTTP verb after the `->`.
+Since HTTP `get` is the default resource method the verb is not mandatory when accessing an HTTP `get` resource.

 ::: code http_client_send_request_receive_response.bal :::